 The biggest change for BMM was our move from our previous home.
 In 2012 the Royal National Hospital for Rheumatic Diseases (RNHRD), located in the former Royal Mineral Water Hospital, had opened a small museum to showcase their collection.
 Following the sale of the Royal Mineral Water Hospital building, affectionately known as the Min, and the acquisition of the RNHRD by the Royal United Hospitals Bath NHS Foundation Trust (RUH), a clear need was identified to secure the future of the range of artefacts and artwork in the RNHRD collection housed in the Min.

 Bath Medical Museum (BMM) gained independent charitable status in 2017 in order to continue managing and promoting the fledgling museum and to seek funding and location for a permanent medical museum in Bath.
 The museum has since grown and, in addition to hosting much of the RNHRD Collection on loan from the RUH, now includes a number of loans and donations from private individuals.

-During 2019 we worked closely with our colleagues from Art at the Heart of the RUH to assist in and manage the relocation of various artefacts from the Min, and after much searching also managed to find our new home at No. 35-36 Great Pulteney Street, where we have been welcomed by The Pulteney Practice GP Surgery.
+During 2019 we worked closely with our colleagues from Art at the Heart of the RUH to assist in and manage the relocation of various artefacts from the Min.
+We also managed to find our new home at No. 35 Great Pulteney Street, where we have been welcomed by The Pulteney Practice GP Surgery.
 Several of the artworks and objects from the Min have been included in the displays curated by Art at the Heart in the new RNHRD & Brownsword Therapies Centre at the RUH.
-Many more from the RNHRD Collection, along with Bath Medical Museum’s own collections, now reside in our new home in Pulteney Street, where the museum’s office and permanent displays are located, and also at our collections store, located at the Practice’s Bathampton Surgery.
+Many more from the RNHRD Collection, along with Bath Medical Museum’s own collections, now reside in our new home in Pulteney Street, where the museum’s permanent displays are located, and also at our collections store, located at the Practice’s Bathampton Surgery.